 When is the Beaumont entrance exam?

-The Beaumont Entrance Exam is for 8th grade students.
-We offer three entrance exam dates.
-Students may select any one of these three dates to take their exam but students may only take the exam at Beaumont once.
-If a student scores in the 90th percentile and above, then they will receive a Presidential Scholarship.
-Students who score in the 80th percentile and above will earn a Merit Award.
-The standard exam time begins at 9am and ends at noon.
+The Beaumont Entrance Exam is for 8th-grade students.
+We offer four entrance exam dates.
+Students may select any one of these dates to take their exam but students may only take the exam at Beaumont once.
+The standard exam time begins at 9:00am and ends at 12:30pm.
 The cost to take the exam is $20 and online registration is required.

 What entrance exam does Beaumont offer?